Waiting on God: Why It is Important to Wait on God

 Worship - When I am feeling low, I listen to worship music.
 I let it flow through my mind, heart and spirit and when I do, I find myself singing and praising God and the waiting becomes easier.

 Waiting on God can be hard, but the benefits of doing so are immeasurable.
-Trusting God in the good times is easy, but waiting for Him to move during trying times is hard, but so important to build faith, increase our confidence in Him and grow spiritually.
+Trusting God in the good times is easy, but waiting for Him to move during trying times is hard, but these are the times that are so important to build faith, increase our confidence in Him and grow spiritually.

 Are you waiting on God today?
-If so, fill out your name and email below to receive a "Waiting on God Worksheet" delivered to your inbox.
+If so, fill out your name and email below the picture of the form to receive a "Waiting on God Worksheet" delivered to your inbox.
 This worksheet will help you focus on God and all of the things that He has given you everyday and during this waiting time.

-May God richly bless you during this time.
+May God richly bless you during your time of waiting.